usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=ariac_tutorials

+.. admonition:: Attention
+  :class: attention

+  By default, the command :bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials` uses the sensor configuration file :inline-file:`ariac_tutorials/config/sensors.yaml`.
+If you want to use a different sensor configuration file, you need to use the argument :bash:`sensor_config_file:=<path_to_file>`.
+For example, to use the sensor configuration file :inline-file:`sensors_test.yaml`, you would use the command :bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials sensor_config_file:=sensors_test.yaml`.

 You should see a break beam sensor on the right side of the conveyor belt, as shown in the figure.